pavan-kumar-s/ARR_rebuttal/Rebuttal.md

 The empirical comparison is mainly against Native and MinCut.
 This is not enough to establish that EMPIRE is the best or most useful way to jointly reduce entity and context leakage while preserving class balance.
 The paper dismisses DataSAIL as unsuitable for NER because NER instances may contain multiple entities, but it does not compare against an adapted similarity-aware or stratified splitting baseline.

-The reviewer is right that we haven’t compared EMPIRE with any similarity-aware baseline.
+We thank the reviewer for the suggestion.
+We have now compared EMPIRE with a similarity-aware baseline.
 Hence, we have implemented one (Top-sim).
 For each sentence, we compute its maximum cosine similarity to any other sentence in the corpus, sort all sentences in ascending order of this value, and fill the test, validation, and training partitions in that order.
 The most isolated sentences (those with no near-duplicate elsewhere in the corpus) are therefore assigned to the test and eval sets, while sentences with close neighbours are retained together in training.
 Split sizes are fixed to the native sizes, so the split ratio is preserved exactly.

 | Dataset | Top-sim | EMPIRE (α=0, δ=1) | EMPIRE (α=0, δ\*) |
 |---|---|---|---|